juanmanuelbyc/javascript-group-capstone/README.md

 # Java Script group capstone

-> Building our(group) own web application based on an external API.
-An external API that provides data about a topic that the group like and then build the webapp around it.
-The webapp will have 2 interfaces
+This is a web application based on an external API.
+The external API provides data about TV shows.
+The web app will have 2 interfaces:
-> - A home page showing a list of items that we(group) "like.
+- A home page showing a list of items that you can like
->  - A popup window with more data about an item and will be able to comment on it.
+- A popup window with more data about an item and will be able to comment on it.

 ## Built With